 The Native Americans were hunter-gatherers living in small family groups.
 They gathered greens, seeds, fruits, nuts, roots, and mushrooms, and hunted eggs, insects, small animals, fish, and big game.
 They used the cave occasionally as shelter and storage.
 Grinding stones, arrowheads, a bed of ashes and a few skeletal remains were discovered.

 The Browning Museum was named after Arthur Browning, the owner of the ground and the first explorer of the cave.
 Its collections include 700 locally found arrowheads and other chipped artifacts.
 The artifacts, most of them found during the cave development, were dated to be up to 7,000 years old.
 There are also a mineral collection and a fossil collection, with some 500 specimens from all around the world.
 And finally there is a collection of local antiques, mostly from the 19th century.

 The cave was formed during the active phase of the cave, when the ground water table was at the height of the cave, and great amounts of water were flowing through the cave.
-The impressive river passages of the cave were formed.
-The Ozark uplift continued and so the cave became dry.
-The formation of speleothems started, and the cave was accesible to prehistoric man.
+The result were impressive river passages.
+The Ozark uplift continued and so the cave became dry, the formation of speleothems started, and the cave became accessible to prehistoric man.
 Later, continuing erosion caused the collapse of the entrance section.